Official Language: Khmer

 For the more than three decades that Cambodia has been ruled by Prime Minister Hun Sen and the Cambodia People’s Party (CPP), the country has suffered continued corruption, violence and the repression of all dissent.
 Amid crackdowns on civil society, opposition parties and activists, the government has held onto power through a ruthless campaign of intimidation.
 While all Cambodians are affected by the deteriorating human rights environment, minority and indigenous communities are particularly at risk.
 This reflects a long history of discrimination against these communities, especially their experiences under the Khmer Rouge regime of the 1970’s.
 Though the total death-toll under this regime is believed to number between 1.7 million and 2.5 million, certain communities were particularly affected: for example, while 19 per cent of the majority Khmer population perished during these years, some 36 per cent of the Cham minority died in the same period.

 The legacy of this era continues to be reflected in the slow and troubled progress towards justice for the Khmer Rouge’s many victims, particularly communities targeted in acts of genocide, including ethnic Vietnamese, Cham and Khmer Krom.
 The UN-backed Extraordinary Chamber in the Courts of Cambodia (ECCC) was only established in 1997 and since 2006, when its investigations formally began, has only successfully prosecuted three people for crimes against humanity.
-Two of these, Nuon Chea and Khieu Samphan, also face additional charges of genocide for their alleged role in the murder of thousands of Cham and Vietnamese: a verdict has yet to be reached.
-Ao An (also known as Ta An), on the other hand, after being charged in 2015 for crimes against humanity for ‘extermination, persecution on political and religious grounds and other inhumane acts’, including the massacre of Cham Muslims, had his case severed in December 2016, creating a separate case file, and despite efforts to resume prosecution in 2017 no new proceedings have to date been brought against him.
+Two of these, Nuon Chea and Khieu Samphan, were also convicted on additional charges of genocide in November 2018 for their alleged role in the murder of thousands of Vietnamese and, in the case of Chea, Cham Muslims.
+Ao An (also known as Ta An), on the other hand, after being charged in 2015 for crimes against humanity for ‘extermination, persecution on political and religious grounds and other inhumane acts’, including the massacre of Cham Muslims, had his case severed in December 2016, creating a separate case file, and in August 2018 received separate rulings from the co-investigating judges: while the international judge indicted Ao An for genocide and crimes against humanity, the national judge dismissed the case on the grounds that it fell outside the ECCC’s jurisdiction.
+A final ruling on his case is still pending.
 Investigations against Yim Tith, a former cadre accused of aiding the killing of Khmer Krom and Vietnamese minorities, were concluded in 2017 but he has yet to be convicted.
 A major reason for the slow progress and limited number of cases brought against former Khmer Rouge officials, as well as the apparent failure to convict some of those accused of these crimes, is the reluctance of the Cambodian government – many of whom, including Hun Sen, were themselves members of the Khmer Rouge – to support the trials.
 Indeed, the ruling CPP has actively obstructed progress in many instances, with Hun Sen himself stating that further prosecutions could provoke civil war.

 Troublingly, the prejudice that drove the Khmer Rouge to persecute certain minorities – in particular, its classification of ethnic Vietnamese as ‘historic enemies’ or ‘third pillars’ aligned with the state of Vietnam – persists to this day.
 Ethnic Vietnamese are arguably the most marginalized and impoverished community in Cambodia, with many lacking identification and as a result excluded from essential services such as education.
 Ongoing friction between Cambodia and Vietnam, such as a renewed border demarcation dispute in 2015, has led to rising discrimination and hate speech against ethnic Vietnamese.
 In 2016, at the beginning of the voting registration process for the July 2018 elections, intolerance towards ethnic Vietnamese was exploited by the opposition Cambodia National Rescue Party (CNRP); shortly after the CPP proposed a legal registration process for the majority of the estimated 160,000 undocumented Vietnamese immigrants in the country, the CNRP announced that it would be sending a force of 2,000 people to monitor the registration process for suspected foreigners – a thinly veiled reference to Vietnamese.